escambron/hep101-docs/docs/root.rst

 ================

-`ROOT <https://root.cern/>`_ is the main piece of software used by high energy experimentalists for the last two decades.
-You'll find use of ROOT in the majority of all ATLAS software.
+`ROOT <https://root.cern/>`_ is the main piece of software used by high energy experimentalists.
+It's been this way for the last two decades.
+You'll find use of ROOT in the majority of ATLAS software.
 Luckily, ROOT can be used independent of ATLAS software on any Linux or macOS machine.
-If you do not have to use ATLAS software (that is, you have datasets that are in pure ROOT format without any ties to the ATLAS data format), just running ROOT on a laptop is the fastest way to develop code for analyzing ROOT data (commonly called "ROOT ntuples").
+If you do not have to use ATLAS software (that is, you have datasets that are in a pure ROOT format without any ties to the ATLAS data format), just running ROOT on a laptop is the fastest way to develop code for analyzing ROOT data (commonly called "ROOT ntuples").

 Installing Anaconda
 -------------------